chandhanu/WeatherApp-MERN-REST/README.md

 1. Weather Lookup: Users can search for weather information by zip code.
 2. Temperature Metric Selection: Users can choose between Celsius and Fahrenheit.
 3. Historical Data: The application stores and displays historical weather data.
-4. LocalStorage Integration: User preferences and recent searches are saved in the browser's LocalStorage.
+4. LocalStorage Integration (Cache): User preferences and recent searches are saved in the browser's LocalStorage.
 5. MongoDB Integration: Historical weather data is stored in a MongoDB database.
+6. Dockerfile is integrated and automated for effectively deploying in Kubernetes or AWS AKS instance in one shot.
+7. Easier to scale individually and together - modeled microservices architecture

 Technologies Used
 -----------------